pupilfirst/wd201-scripts/introduction-to-nodejs/running-first-program/README.md

 }
 ```

 This file is the heart of a Node.js application.
-It contains a lot of meta information about this project like: name of the project, description, current version, license, author of the project etc. And in future once our project advances, we might need to install certain `npm` libraries.
-Then the **package.json** file will hold list of all such dependencies for this project, with specific version numbers.
+It contains a lot of meta-information about this project like the name of the project, description, current version, license, author of the project etc. And in future, once our project advances, we might need to install certain `npm` libraries.
+Then the **package.json** file will hold the list of all such dependencies for this project, with specific version numbers.

 Currently, the `package.json` file points to non existing index.js file and has no dependencies.